- A compressed workweek generally means working four days instead of five.

 Then there are your personal commitments and lifestyle outside of the office.
 Will you still be able to juggle childcare pick-ups and drop-offs?
-Make it home in time for family dinner (assuming you’re commuting at all)?
+Commute home in time for family dinner (assuming you’re commuting at all)?
 Stay sane with fewer hours to recharge after those long days?
 You owe it to yourself to be brutally honest as you consider questions like these.